 The China Railway Corporation announced in June 2017 that automatic ticket vending and issuing machines which could read and verify Home Visit Re-entry Permits for Hong Kong and Macao residents had been installed at railway stations in Beijing, Shanghai, Jiangsu, Zhejiang, Fujian, Shandong, Hunan and Guangdong.
 Hong Kong and Macao compatriots can now purchase and collect tickets with their Home Visit Re-entry Permits at these railway stations which they frequently use.
 In future, these machines will also be installed at those railway stations which are ready and are heavily used by Hong Kong and Macao compatriots.

 The Shanghai Railway Corporation announced on 25 August 2017 that there are a total of 138 automatic ticket vending and issuing machines at 99 railway stations in the Yangtze River Delta region which could read and verify Home Visit Re-entry Permits for Hong Kong and Macao residents.
 Hong Kong and Macao compatriots can now purchase and collect tickets with their Home Visit Re-entry Permits at these railway stations.
-For further information, please refer to the announcement of the Shanghai Railway (Chinese Version Only).

 The Shanghai Hongqiao International Airport and the Shanghai Pudong International airport serve the aviation needs for Shanghai with cities in China and international cities around the world.
 The Shanghai Hongqiao International Airport is located at the western suburban area, which is 13 kilometers from the town center.
 The Shanghai Pudong International Airport is 30 kilometers from the town center and 52 kilometers from the Shanghai Hongqiao International Airport.
 Shanghai Pudong Internatioanl Airport bears the majority international airlines, also including domestic airlines, while Shanghai Hongqiao International Airport basically is only responsible for domestic airlines in mainland with some partial airlines to Hong Kong, Macao, Taiwan, Japan and Korea.